hwengineer/STM32-ldscripts/README.md

     } > FLASH
     ...

-After that we want to store all the programm data.
+After that we want to store all the program data.
 Which is called the `.text` section.
 We also store some `glue` to it.
 It defines a code region where some `stubs` are stored to translate ARM and Thumb code.
 (We could omit this, the linker would include it anyway.
 But so we decide a specific region for it)